General information

 • You can search the list by package name, version, and license.

-• Click the Download Information button to to grab the relevant Cosign command for downloading the signed SBOM.
+• Click the Download Information button to grab the relevant Cosign command for downloading the signed SBOM.
 You will need Cosign and jq locally installed.
 About verification

 Download SBOM